 St. Maarten/St. Martin Transportation

-St. Maarten/St. Martin Transportation functions as a major hub in the Caribbean.
-Most people fly to St. Maarten’s Princess Juliana International Airport (SXM), which accommodates direct flights from North America, South America and Europe.
-Its the airport famous for close landings by large jets over Maho Beach.
+St. Maarten / St. Martin function as a major hub in the Caribbean.
+Most people fly to St. Maarten’s Princess Juliana International Airport (SXM), which accommodates direct flights from North America, South America, and Europe.
+It’s the airport famous for close landings by large jets over Maho Beach.
 Some guests headed to St. Martin from nearby islands.
 Take smaller planes to Grand Case L’Esperance Airport.
-If you’re nervous about small plane landing at Grand Case L’Esperance Airport, then Taxi/Uber over to St. Martin.
+If you’re nervous about the small plane landing at Grand Case L’Esperance Airport, then Taxi/Uber over to St. Martin.

 St. Maarten Cruiseport

 Port St. Maarten is a port of call for major cruise lines operating in the Lesser Antilles.
 It can dock up to 6 cruise ships at one time from operators such as:

 Arriving cruise travelers are a mere 15 minutes from the Dutch side’s capital city of Philipsburg.
 Ground taxis, water taxis, and tour buses stand ready to whisk the less adventurous or less mobile away.
 The Captain Hodge Wharf, Walter Williams Jetty, and Bobby’s Marina are three convenient water taxi stops on the Philipsburg waterfront and $6 one-day tickets for unlimited rides can be purchased from the companies.
 Additionally, 100 taxis await cruise arrivals at the terminal for fares to Philipsburg or elsewhere on the island.
 Or you can walk to a nearby shop.

 If smaller cruises around the island and inter-island are your desire, consider Port de Galisbay in Saint Martin for these cruise operators: